anton-bregolas/NS-Session-Setlist/README.md

 Use **Encoder Settings** ⚙️ to fine-tune `SORT` and `ENCODE` algorithms.
 Click **Show Advanced Options** to view the complete set of sorting options.
 Settings can be loaded, saved and restored to default using dialog buttons. **N.S.S.S.
 ABC Encoder** comes with custom presets for creating Session DB for NS Session Setlist.

+> [!TIP]
-**Mass-output hint**: With `ENCODE automatically passes tunes to SORT` and `SORT exports Tunes ABC from Sets ABC` settings enabled you can use `ENCODE` button to output two pairs of .abc and .json files (Sets and Tunes) from a single ABC Sets file.
+> With `ENCODE automatically passes tunes to SORT` and `SORT exports Tunes ABC from Sets ABC` settings enabled you can use `ENCODE` button to output two pairs of .abc and .json files (Sets and Tunes) from a single ABC Sets file.
 With `SORT extracts chords from Tunebook` and `ENCODE exports plaintext Tunelist with links` settings additionally enabled you can export four types of output files at once (sorted ABC, encoded ABC, Chordbook, plaintext Tunelist).

 ### Encoder Settings Overview